cntools/libsurvive/README.md

 ## Windows

-For windows you must open the CMakeLists file in something like [CMake GUI](https://cmake.org/runningcmake/) to build from source.
+For windows you must open the CMakeLists file in something like [CMake GUI](https://cmake.org/runningcmake/) to build from source using one of the visual studio generators.
+The build uses NuGet to get the [necessary development dependencies](https://www.nuget.org/packages/lapacke/).

-Windows binaries will be provided shortly.
 [Websocketd](http://websocketd.com/) should work the same with with the visualization tool.

 # Current Status